Losant/losant-docs/docs/dashboards/overview.md

 ![Embed Block Modal Checkbox](/images/dashboards/embed-block-modal.png "Embed Block Modal")

-NOTE: The following blocks will not display any data on public dashboards or to non-authorized users when embedded.
-In general they expose large amounts of data about the underlying application or account:
+NOTE: The following blocks will not display any data on public dashboards or to non-authorized users when embedded:

 *   `Application List`
-*   `Workflow List`
-*   `Device List`
-*   `Event List`
-*   `Device Connection Log`
 *   `Input Controls`

 ## Templating